farmOS/farmOS/README.md

 FARM SOIL
 =========

 Provides features for soil health management, including a Soil Test log type.
+It also includes an NRCS module that adds integration with NRCS Soil Survey data.

 This module is part of the [farmOS](http://drupal.org/project/farm) distribution.